CSharpTeoMan911/Eva/README.md

 <br>

 The PocketSphinx speech recogniser is listening permanently, if the listening function is activated.
-Once it recognises the word "Eva", the online speech recognition engine is activated.
+Once it recognises the word "Eva listen now", the online speech recognition engine is activated.
 The online speech recognition engine has the role of extracting the commands and their content.

 <br>
 <br>